ABRG-Models/morphologica/README.install.mac.md

  libraries in another location (such as /usr/local), you may run into problems during the build.*

+Now skip Option 2 and go to **Common manual dependency builds** to compile jsoncpp and glfw3 by hand.

 ### Option 2: Manual dependency builds

 It's much cleaner to build each of the dependencies by hand.
 That